allanj/pytorch_neural_crf/README.md

 More [details](/docs/transformers_benchmark.md)

+**Update**: Our latest breaking change: using data loader to read all data and convert the data into tensor.

 ### Requirements
 * Python >= 3.6 and PyTorch >= 1.6.0 (tested)
 * Transformers package from Huggingface (Required by using Transformers)